Lago Mar, Virginia Beach, Virginia: Climate and vegetation

 A wide variety of plants flourish here and can be seen growing throughout the neighborhood, including Camellias, Oleanders, Azaleas and Gardenias.
 Trees in propagation include Sabal, Pindo, and Windmill palms, hardy banana and cold hardy citrus, persimmons, crepe myrtles, cherry blossoms, and various fig trees.
 Natives include several varieties of magnolia and other Bays, Loblolly pine, live oak, wax myrtle, bald cypress, sweetgum, Water Tupelo and many other indigenous plants.
 Much of Lago Mar is well established and there are plants in bloom throughout the year.

 Many animal species make their homes in the coastal marshes and forests in and around Lago Mar.
-It is the northernmost known location for the Monarch butterfly to have overwintered on the East Coast of the United States, and formerly the northernmost overwintering location of the Ruby-throated hummingbird.
-In 2021 a Ruby-throated hummingbird overwintered in Virginia Beach, less than 10 miles north of Lago Mar, per hummingbirdcentral.com.
+It is the northernmost known location for the Monarch butterfly to have overwintered on the East Coast of the United States,.